 Weight

-Before mounting, we weighed each binding, including mounting screws on a digital gram-sensitive postal scale.
+Before mounting, we weighed each binding, including mounting screws, on a digital gram-sensitive postal scale.
 We periodically calibrate this scale against some standardized weight samples; samples made exactly for this purpose.

 Downhill Performance

 Again, our primary means of testing was in actual skiing.
 While skiing on a wide variety of surfaces (perfect pow to soul-crushing breakable crust, and everything in between), we noted mainly binding hold.
 Our team is as handy as anyone at noting, anecdotally, force transmission, chatter damping, and binding geometry, all while skiing.
 These distinctions are super subtle and hard to parse out from boot and ski performance, not to mention ski technique and conditions.
-We do what we can, but have to admit (and advise to consumers and other testers alike) that AT bindings are way, way more similar in these regards than they are different.
+We do what we can, but have to admit (and advise consumers and other testers alike) that AT bindings are way, way more similar in these regards than they are different.

 Finally, some aspects of downhill performance are a function of binding geometry.
 We measured each mounted binding's stack and delta using a millimeter ruler.
-Again, binding geometry is measurable and varies from one binding to another but, in our experience, makes very little difference relative to ski and boot selection.
+Again, binding geometry is measurable and varies from one binding to another, but, in our experience, makes very little difference relative to ski and boot selection.

 Touring Performance

 We tested touring performance by going touring.
 We skinned tens of thousands of feet with every single binding in our test.
 Some of our tested bindings approached 100,000 vertical feet of human-powered skiing.
-While doing so, we collected observations and took notes on propensity for icing, heel riser options and adjustment range, and in toe pivot range of motion.
+While doing so, we collected observations and took notes on propensity for icing, heel riser options, and adjustment range, and in the toe pivot range of motion.

 Ease of Use